Information on fees and tuition can be found at

 non-resident tuition (if applicable) will not.

 You are free to apply for any teaching assistantships that you feel you are qualified for, no matter what department is offering them.
 You should contact departments individually to request information on available TAships and an application; please note that departments have different deadlines.
-The Ecology Graduate Group has a list of departmental contacts on their website:
+Most departments can be found in the list of UC Davis's Academic Departments.

 Many of our students TA for BIS 2A, 2B, or 2C, and other large classes in the College of Biological Sciences.
 Applications should be submitted to the departments that administer those classes.